Divergence of regulation is the biggest fear and a no-deal is the worst scenario for the aeronautics and chemical industries.

 Luc Tytgat, strategy and safety management director at the European Aviation Safety Agency (EASA) informed those present that the EASA had received several applications from UK operators.
 He underlined that as an industry policy organisation they were prepared to deal with any options.

 Leaving the EU also meant losing the EU's airspace for the UK and the need to negotiate bilateral agreements, predicted Mia Wouters, director of the European Aviation Club and professor of Air Law at University of Ghent.
-"Nobody is ready for Brexit yet and it could end up in chaos.
-People have not been informed of what is at stake", she concluded.

 During the discussion, other participants also expressed their disappointment regarding the staggering amount of uncertainty still surrounding the UK's exit from the EU just two months before the final divorce, and were wondering if the British people had really been aware of the negative impact of their vote.